adamsilver/fdpb/checkout.md

 **It’s easy to track progress and return to previous steps**.
 If users are submitting information more frequently, we can save their progress in a more granular fashion.
 For example, if a user exits the payment page (for whatever reason), we can send them back to that specific step by sending them an email.

 As if that wasn't enough I've managed to count a further 10 reasons why the pattern is such a good one[^], and so for these reasons we'll most certainly be using the approach for our checkout flow and for other problems in upcoming chapters.

+MENTION PROGRSS DISC HERE TO FINISH OFF THIS SECTION.

 ## Flow and order